Alex131089/py-github-backup/README.md

 - it has been roughly thrown together, with minimal testing - I've used it without problems, but YMMV.
 Use at own risk!
 - beware of Github rate-limiting - probably shouldn't run it too often. ;)

+### TODO

+- more commandline flags for finer control over what to backup or not
+- custom include/exclude list (git/github urls) in args
+- run git commands in parallel to speed up the process

+Feel free to send me comments, open issues, or submit pull requests!

 ## Installation